team-monite/monite-sdk/.changeset/thin-mayflies-fly.md

 '@monite/sdk-drop-in': patch
 ---

-Made payment reminders be turned on by default when creating a counterpart and fixed issue when creating an invoice not finding the correct email even when there is one available
+Made payment reminders be turned on by default when creating a counterpart and fixed issue when creating an invoice not finding the correct email for payment reminders even when there is one available